ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Additional Resources:**
 - [Meeting Template](https://github.com/ajahne/essential-manager-meetings/blob/master/templates/three-month-catch-up.md)

-### Goal Review
+### Goal Reviews
 **Purpose:** To review your direct report's current goals and ensure we are accurately tracking towards them.

 **Brief Description:**
 Having a performance review is only one component of meeting goals.